exmatex/nosql/README.md

 We (ExMatEx) have been using redis since the early days of the project.
 At the time, redis did not support distribution.
 It did support replication for fault tolerance, but not distributing (or sharding) data across multiple nodes to support large databases.
-With the arrival or redis 3.0, distribution is now supported.
+With the arrival of redis 3.0, distribution is now supported.
 This repository contains some instructions and simple test code designed to explore redis 3.0 on LANL's Darwin cluster.

 Installation of redis is relatively straightforward.
 In the past we have installed it as a local module on Darwin.
 This repo uses redis as if it were installed by a user into their personal directories.
-It's unlikely we'll be able to install system wide on other DoE clusters, so testing user installations is essential.
+It's unlikely we'll be able to install system-wide on other DoE clusters, so testing user installations is essential.

 ### Installation